ahmeterdem1/formality_java/README.md

 intended to be merged with this project.
 Semantic space includes tokenization and NLP modeling tools, where except the numerical backend which uses Numpy, is built from the ground up at all possible levels of abstraction.

+## Regex Engine

+The current regex compiler in the library, is not yet complete.
+For now, it only features "(", ")" "+" and "*" special symbols, other than the language alphabet.

+The engine works recursively.
+Each subclause in a regex string, must also include a regex.
+This idea is to create "sub-finite-machines", which are then from top to the bottom of the recursion stack, plugged.

+Pluggings that require loops ("+" and "*"), are done via lambda transitions.
+Lambda transitions are transitions whose rule are empty.
+Empty transitions are checked by the validator, as the last possible case.
+If no match is found, the related method returns an empty string, which by definition is a lambda transition.

 ````java